lsst/rtn-029/index.rst

     butler ingest-raws --transfer direct $REPO $DP0_RAW/y{1..5}-wfd

-Note that there are many ways to parallelize ingestion of raws, for instance ingesting per year and by specifying the number of processes to use for each ingestion command, such as:
+Note that there are many ways to perform the ingestion of raws concurrently, for instance launching an ingestion command per year and by specifying the number of processes to use for each command, such as:

 .. prompt:: bash

     butler ingest-raws --transfer direct -j 16 $REPO $DP0_RAW/y1-wfd

-At FrDF we use ingestion in place via the option ``--transfer direct`` to avoid copying the raw data to the repository location.
+At FrDF we use ingestion in place via the option ``--transfer direct`` to avoid copying raw exposure data to the repository location.

 Define visits
 -------------